tldr-pages/tldr/pages/linux/grub-script-check.md

 # grub-script-check

 > The program `grub-script-check` takes a GRUB script file and checks it for syntax errors.
 > It may take a path as a non-option argument.
-If none is supplied, it will read from standard input.
+If none is supplied, it will read from `stdin`.
 > More information: <https://www.gnu.org/software/grub/manual/grub/html_node/Invoking-grub_002dscript_002dcheck.html>.

 - Check a specific script file for syntax errors: